eSlider/eSlider/README.md

-Hi, I am a development engineer.

-My primary focus is integration and adaptation of all kinds of data.
-I use different programming languages, mainly Golang and C because of their efficiency in using computational resources.

-I also use .Net Core and subsequently port existing legacy solutions or develop new ones under Linux to run as online services.
-Code migration and MSSQL migration will also be possible, preserving the business logic of internal development.
-I can support the team as a consultant with practical solutions.
+Hello, I'm an experienced software engineer with a rich history in the ever-evolving landscape of the tech industry.

+## My Journey in Software Development:

+I've spent years honing my skills as a development engineer, specializing in the art of seamlessly integrating and adapting diverse datasets.
+My toolkit includes a range of programming languages, but I have a particular affinity for Golang and C due to their exceptional resource efficiency.

+In the realm of legacy solutions, I've mastered the art of porting and modernizing applications to thrive in the Linux environment, often transforming them into robust online services.
+Code migration and MSSQL migration are part of my repertoire, ensuring that the core business logic remains intact.

+Diverse Language Proficiency:

-I also use Python all the time to compute and run AI models, such as Transformer, as a service with a good API (GPT2, NLP/NEP, Libpostal).
-Among the languages I use are also all JavaScript languages, both Legacy and ECMAScript or TypeScript, and even the more exotic ActionScript3 and HAXE.
+Python is another constant companion in my coding adventures, frequently used to power AI models like Transformers, offered as services with robust APIs such as GPT2, NLP/NEP, and Libpostal.
+My language expertise extends to the full spectrum of JavaScript, from legacy to ECMAScript and TypeScript, and even to the more exotic realms of ActionScript3 and HAXE.

+## Versatility Across Tech Stacks:

-I used to and still occasionally run into LAMP/LNMP solutions using PostgreSQL, MySQL and Sqlite.
-I have experience porting to new stacks, particularly Golang or TypeScript.
+I've navigated through the world of LAMP/LNMP solutions, employing databases like PostgreSQL, MySQL, and Sqlite.
+I'm well-versed in migrating these systems to newer, more efficient stacks, particularly Golang and TypeScript.

+## Command Line Mastery:

-I know how to use POSIX shell tools (SH, BASH), or rather combine them using threads and PIPE.
-In turn, I use them for CI/CD for various deployment systems (Gitlab, Github, Jenkins).
+Harnessing the power of POSIX shell tools, I deftly thread them together and employ pipes for seamless CI/CD across various deployment systems like Gitlab, Github, and Jenkins.

-To isolate server solutions, I use containerization in Docker and then orchestration in Docker-Compose and porting to the right infrastructure (monolith/microservices), even AWS.
-I've been using VirtualBox and Vagrant virtualization for 10 years.
-Also qEMU and KVM.
-Now I'm exploring K8s as an analog.
+## Containerization and Orchestration:

+When it comes to isolating server solutions, I turn to Docker for containerization and orchestrate them effectively using Docker-Compose.
+My skills extend to porting applications into the right infrastructure, whether that's a monolith or microservices architecture, even within the expansive world of AWS.
+Virtualization tools like VirtualBox, Vagrant, qEMU, and KVM have been my trusted companions for over a decade.
+Currently, I'm delving into the fascinating realm of Kubernetes as a powerful analog.

+## Unstructured Data Mastery:

-Recently, I have successfully developed a strategy for typing unstructured data using a variety of approaches, using and running AI models of both off-the-shelf services and external APIs.
+Recently, I've achieved significant success in taming unstructured data through a variety of innovative approaches.
+I've leveraged AI models from off-the-shelf services and external APIs to accomplish this feat.

+Data Security and GDPR Compliance:

-Along with structuring and storing data I also found a very effective solution to depersonalize, de-organize data (documents, emails), a kind of encryption for further transmission to external services, avoiding the difficulties with the current GDPR legal framework.
+Beyond structuring and storing data, I've devised effective strategies to depersonalize and de-organize data, essentially providing a form of encryption for secure transmission to external services.
+This approach navigates the complexities of the GDPR legal framework seamlessly.

+## Collaboration Awaits:

-If you are interested in me, contact me.
-I'm actively looking to apply my knowledge and would be happy to collaborate.
+If my journey through the ever-evolving landscape of technology resonates with your needs, don't hesitate to reach out.
+I'm actively seeking opportunities to apply my extensive knowledge and skills, and I'm eager to collaborate on exciting projects.

 #javascript #programming #aws #microservices #docker #virtualization #github #linux #cloud #python #mysql #development #data #nlp #ai #strategy #infrastructure #legal #gdpr #experience #business #team #golang #python #typescript #gis